dividedmind/statistics-done-wrong/conclusion.rst

 risk of getting cancer.
 Most of the statistical evidence was weak, and meta-analyses usually showed much smaller effects on cancer rates than the original studies.

+.. index:: meta-analyses

+Another review compared meta-analyses to subsequent large randomized controlled trials, considered the gold standard in medicine.
+In over a third of cases, the randomized trial's outcome did not correspond well to the meta-analysis.\
+:cite:p:`LeLorier:1997ww` Other comparisons of meta-analyses to subsequent research found that most results were inflated, with perhaps a fifth representing false positives.\ :cite:p:`Pereira:2011eg`

 Of course, being contradicted by follow-up studies and meta-analyses doesn't prevent a paper from being cited as though it were true.
 Even effects which have